Bob Babbage

 Bob Babbage (born July 8, 1951) is an American public leader, business and civic entrepreneur.
 Babbage is the leading lobbyist of Babbage Cofounder, a firm specializing in government relations and business strategies for public decisions.
-He was elected Kentucky State Auditor and Kentucky Secretary of State.
+He was elected as Kentucky State Auditor and Kentucky Secretary of State.

 On the federal level Babbage lobbied for the passage of the PNTR trade modernization with China and the $10.1 billion feature for agriculture in the American Jobs Creation Act of 2004.
 Both successes have had local as well as global impact.

-Babbage served as Kentucky State Auditor (1988-1992) and Kentucky Secretary of State (1992-1996).
+Babbage served as Kentucky State Auditor (1988–1992) and Kentucky Secretary of State (1992–1996).

-Early life
+Early life and education

-Robert Alexander Babbage is the son of Robert and Judith Johnson Babbage and grandson of Kentucky Governor Keen Johnson (1939-1943).
-He has one brother, Dr. Keen J. Babbage, an educator, administrator and author of numerous books on innovative approaches to teaching and school management.
+Robert Alexander Babbage is the son of Robert and Judith Johnson Babbage and grandson of Kentucky Governor Keen Johnson (1939–1943).
+He has one brother, Dr. Keen J. Babbage, an educator and author.

 He is a native of Lexington, Kentucky and graduate of Henry Clay High School.
-As a student of public elementary and secondary schools in Lexington, Babbage was active in leadership roles in student council and various youth organizations.
+He graduated from Eastern Kentucky University in 1973 majoring in journalism and political science.
+He holds an MA from the University of Kentucky Patterson School of Diplomacy and International Commerce and an MA from Lexington Theological Seminary.

-He graduated from Eastern Kentucky University, where he was the student representative to the Board of Regents, editor of the student newspaper, a member of Sigma Chi fraternity, Alpha Phi Gamma journalism society, and the student senate.
-Babbage was assistant to the mayor of Lexington, Kentucky (1975-1976) and administrative assistant to Kentucky Governor Julian Carroll (1976-1979).
-Shortly thereafter he launched a successful career in financial management and insurance.
+Babbage was assistant to the mayor of Lexington, Kentucky (1975–1976) and administrative assistant to Kentucky Governor Julian Carroll (1976–1979).
+Shortly thereafter he launched a career in financial management and insurance.

 From 1984 to 1986 he was assistant to University of Kentucky President Otis Singletary.
-While working for the university, he led the fund raising effort to establish the Gluck Equine Research Center, working as its foundation director with major worldwide figures in Kentucky's storied horse industry.

-Babbage teamed with Kentucky Chamber of Commerce president and chief executive officer Dave Adkisson to grow Leadership Kentucky into a highly successful and often copied program.
-Babbage is also a co-founder of the successful Lexington Forum and is recognized for helping originate the Louisville Forum.

-Education

-Babbage earned his BA from Eastern Kentucky University in 1973 majoring in journalism and political science.
-He was elected student member of the University Board of Regents and was later selected as editor of The Eastern Progress, the college newspaper.

-He holds an MA from the University of Kentucky Patterson School of Diplomacy and International Commerce and an MA from Lexington Theological Seminary.

 In 1988 he completed the Senior Executive Program at Harvard University.
 He received an honorary Doctorate in Public Administration from Campbellsville University in 1993.

+Babbage teamed with Kentucky Chamber of Commerce president and chief executive officer Dave Adkisson for the program Leadership Kentucky.
+Babbage is also a co-founder of Lexington Forum.